 - While the eggs are boiling, fill a large bowl with ice and cold water.
 Once the timer goes off, immediately transfer the eggs to the ice bath to cool completely, about 10 minutes.

-- Peel the eggs and cut each boiled egg in half.
+- Peel the eggs and cut each boiled egg in half lengthwise.

 - Carefully remove the yolks and place them in a medium bowl.
 Add the mayo, mustard, and remaining 1 teaspoon of vinegar, and mash together with a fork until smooth.
 Season to taste with salt and pepper.

-- Either spoon the filling into the cooked egg whites or transfer the filling to a piping bag with a star tip and pipe into the center of each egg white.
-Garnish with paprika and serve immediately or regenerate for up to 1 day.
+- Spoon the filling into the cooked egg whites or transfer to a piping bag with a star tip and pipe into the center of each egg white.
+Garnish with paprika and serve immediately or refrigerate for a few hours before serving.

 Notes